John Lions: John Lions Chair in Computer Science

 After his death, John O'Brien, Chris Maltby, Greg Rose and Steve Jenkin, former students of Lions, commenced a campaign to raise funds to create a chair in his name at UNSW, the John Lions Chair of Operating Systems.
 With donations from many UNSW alumni, corporations, Usenix, Linux Australia, the chair was created in 2006, becoming the first chair at UNSW funded by contributions from alumni.
 In 2009, Gernot Heiser became the inaugural John Lions Chair.
-Of the Usenix donations, US$6,000 came from the 1998 auction of the California UNIX license plate by Ted Dolotta, won by John Mashey, who had lent his copies of the Lions book he had gotten at Bell Labs years before and never gotten back.
+Of the Usenix donations, US$6,000 came from the 1998 auction of the California UNIX license plate by Ted Dolotta, won by John Mashey, who had lent his copies of the Lions books (used in Bell Labs internal courses) and never gotten back.
 Lions had graciously replaced them with autographed copies on an earlier visit of Mashey to Sydney.
 They now are members of the collection at the Computer History Museum.